stcan/meanwell-can-control/examples/README.md

 */2 * * * * /home/pi/bin/check_process.sh > /dev/null 2>&1

+To stop the charge_control script the crontab entry has to be deactivated and the script has to be stopped.

 All scripts are without any warranty.
 Use at your own risk